Time Crystal in the Nonlinear Phonon Mode of the Trapped Ions: Phonon time crystal in the vibrational mode

 In the practical experiments, the system cannot always be prepared in the vacuum state as described in Sec.~\ref{section4} or an ideal coherent state, but the state of the system more generally evolves into a thermal state with an effective temperature.
 Consequently, the impact of thermal effects on the evolution of the time crystal will be considered.
-Fortunately, our model demonstrates remarkable robustness against decoherence.
+To discuss the thermal effect, we assume that we initially prepare the vibrational mode in a thermal state $\rho_{\rm th}=\exp(-\beta H_{r0})/\text{Tr}[\exp(-\beta H_{r})]$ with the inverse temperature $\beta=1/k_B T$ ($k_B$ is the Boltzmann constant and $T$ is the effective temperature of vibrational state) and Hamiltonian of vibrational mode $H_{r}=\hbar\omega_ra^{\dagger}a$~\cite{Strocchi2008,Guryanova2016}, which gives an initial average phonon number $\langle a^{\dagger}a\rangle_{\rm ini}=1/(e^{\beta \hbar\omega_r}-1)$ and a probability distribution on the Fock state $|n\rangle$ as $p_n=\langle a^{\dagger}a\rangle_{\rm ini}^n/(\langle a^{\dagger}a\rangle_{\rm ini}+1)^{n+1}$.
+As shown in Fig.~\ref{figs4}(c), our model demonstrates remarkable robustness against the different thermal states for the stable quantum oscillation, i.e., the choice of the thermal state does not affect the oscillation period of the time crystal but only leads to changes in the amplitude.
 As a result, we are able to directly use the thermal state as the initial condition.
-To discuss the thermal effect, we assume that we initially prepare the vibrational mode in a thermal state $\rho_{\rm th}=\exp(-\beta H_{r0})/\text{Tr}[\exp(-\beta H_{r})]$ with the inverse temperature $\beta=1/k_B T$ ($k_B$ is the Boltzmann constant and $T$ is the effective temperature of vibrational state) and Hamiltonian of vibrational mode $H_{r}=\hbar\omega_ra^{\dagger}a$~\cite{Strocchi2008,Guryanova2016}.
-This state gives an average phonon number $\bar{n}_0=\langle n\rangle=1/(e^{\beta \hbar\omega_r}-1)$ and a probability distribution on the Fock state $|n\rangle$ as $p_n=\bar{n}_0^n/(\bar{n}_0+1)^{n+1}$.